-If you start a business, the Canada Revenue Agency allows you to deduct your start-up costs as allowable business expenses.
+If you start a business, the Canada Revenue Agency (CRA) allows you to deduct your start-up costs as allowable business expenses.
 However, the expenses must be incurred after the day your business commences to qualify for this deduction.

 Start-up costs for your business can include anything your business needs to get started.